louiejtaylor/hisss/README.md

     snakemake -p --restart-times 5 --notemp --configfile [path/to/my_config.yml] download_only

-Additional information about snakemake options can be found [here](http://snakemake.readthedocs.io/en/stable/executable.html).
+There are many more useful options that you could pass to snakemake that are beyond the scope of this tutorial.
+Read more about them [here](http://snakemake.readthedocs.io/en/stable/executable.html)!

 When you're done, to leave the conda environment:

     source deactivate